TurboWarp/cloud-server/README.md

 This is a cloud data server for [forkphorus](https://forkphorus.github.io/).

-## This is not
+It uses a protocol similar to Scratch's cloud variable protocol.
+See docs/protocol.md for details.

- - a reimplementation of the Scratch cloud data server (protocols have several differences)
+## Long term storage

- - a "permanent" or "long term" data server, all "rooms" are removed when they are empty for a while
+This server does not implement long term variable storage.
+All data is stored only in memory (never on disk) and are removed promptly when they are emptied.

 ## Setup